 We see a push for sustainability, low VOC-emitting materials and reduced environmental impact.
 An increase in water-based sealers and the recent elimination of methylene chloride in retail paint and coating strippers are good examples.

-A case can be made that polished concrete was the first decorative system with a reduced environmental impact.
+One can make a case that polished concrete was the first decorative system with a reduced environmental impact.
 From what we see, it was first of what will be an industry-wide trend in the coming years.